 Then we decided to follow the advice of Arthur Ashe.
 Advice that got drilled into our head by our old friend, (Todd Johnson).

-We published a purse pattern and asked our friends and fans to download it, sew a purse (or a few) and send them in to us.
-2,250 people downloaded the pattern and we ultimately recieved 503 purses.
+We asked our friends and fans to download it, sew a purse (or a few) and send them in to us.
+2,250 people downloaded the pattern and we ultimately received 503 purses.
 They came from all over America, Canada, Australia, and Europe.
 We had created a worldwide movement!

 Our amazing friends at World Vision helped us ship the purses to Lusaka.
 They arrived May 11th, 2015.